Social media is being used increasingly to spread cryptocurrency and NFT scams. Thefts occur on Instagram, Twitter, Facebook, Discord, and Telegram.

 How do cryptocurrency scams work?

-There are a huge number of different ways that scammers try to trick you into handing over your crypto assets.
+There are a huge number of different ways that scammers try to trick users into handing over your crypto assets.
 For example:

 How to Spot a Cryptocurrency Scam on Discord Servers?